God I love this quote.

 ♥ Bitch, please.

-#Treatyoself isn’t just a trendy hashtag that applies to getting that extra mint chocolate chip icecream..it’s actually solid advice.
-We get so caught up in the daily grind of school, work, family, boyfriends, girlfriends…where does that leave us?
+#Treatyoself isn’t just a trendy hashtag that applies to getting that extra scoop of mint chocolate chip ice cream..it’s actually solid advice.
+We get so caught up in the daily grind of school, work, family, significant others…where does that leave us?
 If we are running on empty, we have nothing left to give.
 So, make yourself a priority GF.
-Schedule in time for workouts, yoga, baths, book club..whatever helps you to recharge and be your best self.
+Schedule in time for workouts, hobbies, bubble baths, book club..whatever helps you to recharge and be your best self.